 The dental hygiene program does not allow students to obtain advanced standing due to previous dental education/work experience.
 Students are not allowed to transfer to the STC Dental Hygiene program from another dental hygiene program.
 The reason for these policies is due to the stringent board examinations and accreditation requirements for the profession of dental hygiene.
 A student with previous dental education or work experience is invited to apply for competitive admission into the dental hygiene program.
-However, the student is not given an opportunity to earn advanced standing or exempt previous dental hygiene courses taken at another college.
-The Dental Hygiene program at Southeastern Technical College is based upon quality academic curriculum and principles.
-It is the belief of the Dental Hygiene program faculty that granting advanced standing or transfer of dental hygiene courses would compromise the integrity of the program.
+The student, however, is not given an opportunity to earn advanced standing or exempt previous dental hygiene courses taken at another college.
+The dental hygiene program is based upon quality academic curriculum and principles.
+It is the belief of the dental hygiene program faculty that granting advanced standing or transfer of dental hygiene courses would compromise the integrity of the program.

-VIDALIA CAMPUS Radiologic Technology Associate of Applied Science Degree Program Major Code RT23
+Radiologic Technology Associate of Applied Science Degree Program Major Code RT23

-\Students who begin the program Fall 2015 will follow the below curriculum.
+Students who begin the program Fall 2016 will follow the revised curriculum below.

 The Radiologic Technology associate degree program is a sequence of courses that prepares students for positions in radiology departments and related businesses and industries.
 The program emphasizes a combination of didactic and clinical instruction necessary for successful employment.
-Program graduates receive a Radiologic Technology Associate of Applied Science degree, have the qualifications of an entry-level radiographer, and will have completed the Radiography Didactic and Clinical Competency Requirements of the American Registry of Radiologic Technologists (ARRT) licensing exam.\
+Program graduates receive a Radiologic Technology Associate of Applied Science degree, and have the qualifications of an entry-level radiographer, and completed the Radiography Didactic and Clinical Competency Requirements of the American Registry of Radiologic Technologists (ARRT) licensing exam.